composting the father #2 (before it was framed)

 35mm color negative positive printed as a CMYK channel separation with solar fast.
 Exposed by the sun in 4 sessions on post consumer foam.

-The title of artist is not something I feel completely connected to, as for me, art was something defined in the Middle Ages and have morphed and changed so much since then that I’m not sure that is what I am doing.
-Currently I am in a practice associated with art making, and being an artist, in contemporary ways, but I am more interested in the activation of the process through working.
-When people ask what I do, or what I am doing, I’ve been comfortable saying that “I am working.”
+The title of artist is not something I feel completely connected to because of growing up feeling disconnected the identity and as an adult I started to be more curious about this; it seems that the word art was first defined in the Middle Ages and has morphed and changed so much since then that I’m not only estranged in my experience, but also not sure if I can relate to its origins.
+While I teach art, and socially might identify as an artist in contemporary ways, I am more invested in the activation of what comes from working, so definitively I feel more comfortable saying that I’m “working.”

 billy (they/them)